 What Is a Digital Battery Passport?

-The recent University of Graz paper, co-funded by IPOINT and AVL, emphasizes that such a passport is more than a compliance tool: it is a value driver enabling industry actors to meet requirements of the EU Battery Regulation and global sustainability goals.
+The 2022 University of Graz paper, co-funded by IPOINT and AVL, emphasizes that such a passport is more than a compliance tool: it is a value driver enabling industry actors to meet requirements of the EU Battery Regulation and global sustainability goals.
 The full paper can be read with open access here: https://doi.org/10.1016/j.jclepro.2022.131492

 Figure 1: Overview digital battery passport concept (Source: Katharina Berger, Josef-Peter Schöggl and Rupert J. Baumgartner, 2022)